 Doctors like to think in statistics and published studies, but the prognosis for each individual is not the sum of their data points.
 A successful response to treatment is not just about the medications and the surgery.
 We get better because of the compassionate care and guidance that we’re given and through our own perseverance and heart.

 Dr. Temple holds a Doctorate of Veterinary Medicine, College of Veterinary Medicine and Biomedical Sciences at the Colorado State University 2007.
 She is a seasoned surgeon and broadly-skilled general practice clinician with training and experience in small business management.
-With over 13 years of experience in general practice, Dr. Temple is excited to bring a modern approach to veterinary medicine.

 Dr. Henry received her veterinary degree in 2002 from Tufts University School of Veterinary Medicine.
 At Tufts University Dr. Henry studied International Medicine and Population Health with a focus on disease monitoring, genetic diversity and genetic mapping.
 After working for an emergency and referral clinic in Ohio, Dr. Henry returned to Massachusetts where she worked as a general practitioner in the MetroWest area for the 11 years.
 She also worked at the Worcester Animal Rescue League for 10 years and has a special interest in shelter/rescued pets.
 Dr. Henry recently worked at Boston Veterinary Clinic for the past 6 years and we now welcome her to MetroVet.